| | | |

 Southwestern Cream of Chicken Soup

-How to Make Southwestern Cream of Chicken Soup
+How to Make Southwestern Cream of Chicken Soup:

-Add the minced garlic, and stir constantly for 1 minute.
 Whisk in 3 tablespoons of flour and cook for 2 minutes.

-Add the broth and milk then whisk until smooth.
-Add the rice and let simmer (DO NOT LET IT BOIL) for 25 minutes, or until the rice is tender.
+Add the rice and let it simmer (DO NOT LET IT BOIL) for 25 minutes, or until the rice is tender.
+Side Note: If you don’t plan to eat the entire batch of soup, cook the rice separately and add it to the bowls before eating it.

 Add the cheese to the soup a handful at a time, stirring to melt completely before adding the next handful.
-Add chicken and cilantro to heat, 3-5 minutes.
-Taste the soup and re-season if needed.
-Serve immediately.
-Enjoy.

 Southwestern Cream of Chicken Soup